zerotwooneone/percolator/source/Percolator.Network/README.md

 **Security Warning: Out-of-Band Verification**

 This model's security depends on the authenticity of the certificate received during the *first* connection.
 It is the user's responsibility to verify the peer's identity through an out-of-band channel (e.g., in-person communication, a text message, comparing a "safety number" like Signal) before establishing the first connection.
 The application itself does not solve this initial trust bootstrapping problem.

-## Important Note on PeerId

-A `PeerId` is a **local-only, non-cryptographic identifier**.
-It is randomly generated (as a GUID) and is used to uniquely identify a peer within the local application instance.

-**Key Principles:**
--   **Local Scope:** A `PeerId` is only meaningful to the local application.
-It is never shared with remote peers.
--   **Not for Authentication:** It MUST NOT be used for authentication or as a security credential.
-All security operations (like session management) are tied to cryptographic keys, not the `PeerId`.
--   **Stable Identifier:** It allows the application to maintain a stable reference to a peer, even if that peer's underlying cryptographic keys change.

-This rule is enforced across all projects in the solution to ensure a clear and secure identity model.

-**Note:** The `PeerId` plays a crucial role in managing peer connections locally but does not participate in the authentication or security verification process.
-Its primary function is to provide a stable identifier for peers within the local application context, ensuring that the application can maintain a consistent view of its connected peers despite changes in their cryptographic keys or other identifiers.